19 Best Things To Do In Harrogate: A Local’s Guide

 What day is Harrogate Market on?

-Harrogate hosts a farmer’s market in Cambridge Street, on the second Thursday of each month, with a variety of stalls fresh and organic produce, direct from producers.
+Harrogate hosts a farmer’s market in Cambridge Street on the second Thursday of each month, with a variety of stalls of fresh and organic produce direct from producers.

 Are there many shops in Harrogate?